ppat/homelab-ops-ansible/block_device/roles/provision/README.md

 - Ansible 2.15 or newer
 - This role must be run as root
 - The following system packages must be installed:
-  - dosfstools (if created vfat filesystems)
+  - dosfstools (if creating vfat filesystems)
-  - btrfs-progs (if created btrfs filesystems)
+  - btrfs-progs (if creating btrfs filesystems)
-  - e2fsprogs (if created ext4 filesystems)
+  - e2fsprogs (if creating ext4 filesystems)
   - parted

 Role Variables